alesti/tinkering-tinkerbell/README.md

 At work we use [Gardener](https://gardener.cloud/) to provision k8s clusters on different providers as GCP, AWS, OpenStack, VMware.

-Our companies old legacy, now switched off bare metal cluster was provisioned by terraform, metallb, matchbox, outdated docker-images and a lot of scripts.
+Our companys (old, legacy, now switched off) bare metal cluster was provisioned by terraform, metallb, matchbox, some outdated docker-images and a lot of scripts.

 Nowadays there is the shiny [Cluster API](https://cluster-api.sigs.k8s.io/) to provide the same declarative way to structure and provide nodes and